Dre Campbell Farm

 2. It Adds Calcium to the Soil

-The primary active component in Agricultural lime is calcium carbonate.
+The primary active component in agricultural lime is calcium carbonate.
 Therefore, you can use it to add calcium to soil with a low pH level.

-Ag lime also contains a little magnesium, another nutrient that is essential for crop production.
+Ag lime also contains a little magnesium [1], another nutrient that is essential for crop production.

 3. Improves Soil Texture

-This will also help bind sandy soil and loosen clay soil, allowing it to drain more easily and receive better aeration.
+It can also help bind sandy soil and loosen clay soil, allowing it to drain more easily and receive better aeration.

 4. Controls Garden Pests

-Garden Plants That Need Lime
+Garden Plants That Need Ag Lime

 Plants that benefit from ag lime include peas, cabbage, beetroot, squash, beans, asparagus, and lettuce.
+Other lime-loving plants include onions, lavender, spinach, garlic, and apples.

 Plants That Don’t Need Lime